dev-luqman/Dev-Blogs/README.md

 ## Personal Blog Post ` SHEGE SEASON/2022 `
-Welcome to my blog post, here i will be sharing knowledge regarding DevOp and some challenges i face in some critical area.
+Hey there !
+I am Balogun Lukman, a graduate of Udacity Cloud DevOp engineer and i am here to share some knowledge with you,

-### `Please stay tune and Enjoy 😜 `
+### `Please stay tune and Enjoy 😜 .`

 ### The following will connect you to already created blogs